rijuld/dance-choreo/README.md

    - Modify model architectures in models/model.py
    - Adjust training procedures in train_semi_supervised.py

-# Reasoning behind architecture decision
-1. For finetuning I am using a classifier instead of text output because there are only 9 possible output combinations for each of the sequences in this case.
-2. For pretraining I tried using text-sequence pair and sequence-augmented-sequence pair both but only using  sequence-augmented-sequence  didn't yiedl good results
-3. I used the objective similar to the simclr/clip paper because of the success of the clip paper and the simclr paper in image text pair/image image pair based pretraining.

 ## Acknowledgments
 - Thanks to the Laban Movement Analysis project for providing the dataset and analysis tools